bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 By default, Rails configures Zeitwerk to inflect file names with `String#camelize`.
 For example, it expects that `app/controllers/users_controller.rb` defines the constant `UsersController` because that is what `"users_controller".camelize` returns.

-The section _Customizing Inflections_ below documents ways to override this default.
+The section [Customizing Inflections](#customizing-file-names-and-defined-constants) below documents ways to override this default.
+For more details, see [Zeitwerk documentation](https://github.com/fxn/zeitwerk#file-structure).

-Please, check the [Zeitwerk documentation](https://github.com/fxn/zeitwerk#file-structure) for further details.

 config.autoload_paths
 ---------------------